chespix/GeoTools/README.md

 # GeoTools
  set of dockerized and fast deployable tools for the digital cartographer.

+ You need vagrant and virtual box installed.
+If windows host, you need rsync as well.
+You can install sygwin which provides rsync among other unix tools.

  Just git clone, or download as zip.
 Then, run "vagrant up" inside the vagrant folder.
  That's it!